 In my opinion, the approach should be integrated, using the relative biological, social, and cultural methods available, but conjoined with this more absolute view.
 Because suicide and depression are multifactorial issues, they require multifactorial methods.
 Proclaiming that one method alone (what sociologists call “single action bias” – that one remedy can manage a complex issue) is enough to deal with suicide and depression is naïve and potentially harmful.
-We must honor the relative, but include the absolute.
+In relating to suicide from a Buddhist perspective on is encouraged to honor the relative, but include the absolute.

 [i] Social scientists say it’s not helpful to use the phrase “commit suicide” because it’s like committing a sin, or committing a crime.
 Words matter.